Trikke76/Zabbix-Book/docs/extra-monitoring/SNMP-monitoring.md

-# Monitoring SNMP,IPMI and JAVA
+# SNMP Monitoring

+In this topic we will explain you how to monitor devices over SNMP.